oneapi-src/oneTBB/doc/GSG/hybrid_cpu_support.rst

 .. note:: For Hybrid CPU support, make sure that HWLOC* is version 2.5 or higher.
-          For NUMA support, install HWLOC* version 1.11 or higher
+          For NUMA support, install HWLOC* version 1.11 or higher.